php-fig/fig-standards/bylaws/009-funding.md

 PHP-FIG is, as it often happens in Open Source communities, an organization composed by volunteers only; this doesn't exclude the fact that the organization itself may have some costs to sustain itself, for example maintaining tools such as a site and an email account.
 For such and similar reasons, we need a way to raise and govern money inside our organization.

 This document defines the roles, rules and processes that must be followed inside the PHP-FIG in all matters regarding money, to guarantee fairness, transparency and impartiality.
-This document intentionally describes the only allowed processes and ways to raise, administer and spend money, so that any change to such processes or any variation in budget allocation requires a bylaw change vote.
+This document intentionally describes the only allowed processes and ways to raise, administer and spend money, so that any change to such processes requires a bylaw change vote.

 ## Fiscal hosting